Emergency preparation

 Study after study shows that our cognitive capabilities decline under stress.
 Yep, our ability to think is reduced to survival skills and not critical thinking.
 So to reduce the stress of fire season (or any disaster), and to improve your chances of having fewer regrets, we highly recommend thinking about this ahead of time, taking action to prepare for a possible disaster, and then rest at ease knowing you already know what you will do, where things are, who you will contact, and where you will go.

-One of the most important things, in order to be prepared, is for you and others in your household to know your evacuation zone!
-Please review the zones below and find your zone (put your ADDRESS into the evacuation map web page to find the exact route for where you live.), post it on your refrigerator, make a note of it on your phone so you can find it if you forget: https://socoemergency.org/get-ready/evacuation-map/
+One of the most important things is for you and others in your household to know your evacuation zone!
+Please review the zones below and find your zone (put your ADDRESS into the evacuation map web page to find the exact route for where you live.), post it on your refrigerator, make a note of it on your phone so you can find it if you forget.

 Evacuation Zones